 \begin{proof} If no nontrivial element of $G$ acts with fixed points, then $G$ would be abelian, by H\"older's theorem, so by assumption this case does not occur.
-For the rest of the proof, we use the simple observation that, if $f$ and $g$ are hyperbolic-like, and $f$ does not fix a repelling point $g_-$ for $g$, then all fixed points of the conjugate $g^N f g^{-N}$ approach the attracting fixed points of $g$ as $N \to \infty$.
+Thus, there exist hyperbolic-like elements, and by minimality of the action of $G$, the set of their attracting fixed points is dense.

 Let $x$ and $\epsilon >0$ be given.
-Fix any hyperbolic-like element $g$ with an attracting fixed point in the $\epsilon/2$ neighborhood of $x$, and let $g_-$ denote a repelling fixed point for $g$.
-Since the action of $G$ is minimal, we may find $h \in G$ such that $hgh^{-1}(g_-)$ is not fixed by $g$.
-Indeed, any element $h$ which moves $g_-$ a sufficiently small (but positive) distance will satisfy this, as $hgh^{-1}(g_-)$ will be very close to, but not equal to, $g_-$, and the fixed set of $g$ is discrete.
-Since it is a conjugate of $g$, the element $f = hgh^{-1}$ is hyperbolic-like.
-Thus, the previous observation may be applied to this pair of elements.
-We conclude, for $N$ large enough $a = g^N f g^{-N}$ will have both an attracting and repelling fixed point in the $\epsilon/2$-neighborhood of $g_+$.
-This proves the claim. \end{proof}
+Fix any hyperbolic-like element $g$ with an attracting fixed point in the $\epsilon/2$ neighborhood of $x$.
+Observe that, if $f$ and $g$ are hyperbolic-like, and $f$ does not fix a repelling point $g_-$ for $g$, then all fixed points of the conjugate $g^N f g^{-N}$ approach the attracting fixed points of $g$ as $N \to \infty$.
+Thus, it suffices to find a hyperbolic-like $f$ that does not fix $g_-$.
+By minimality, there exists $h \in G$ such that $h(g_-)$ lies strictly between $g_-$ and $g_+$, where $g_- < g_+$ are consecutive fixed points.
+If $h(g_+ - 1) \neq g_-$, then $hgh^{-1}$ is hyperbolic-like and has fixed points distinct from $g_-$, since they are the images of the fixed points of $g$ under $h$ and we are done.
+If instead $h(g_+ -1) = g_-$, or equivalently $h(g_+) = g_-+1$, then we have